aidanduffy68-prog/USD_FRY/README.md

 - **Off-Chain:** All AI models, full intelligence packages, proprietary systems
 - **On-Chain:** Minimal cryptographic receipts (hash, timestamp, signature, minimal metadata)

 This turns intelligence into **verifiable objects** that can be used everywhere—beyond settlements, into workflows.
 Intelligence becomes portable, trustworthy, and usable in any system.

+**Verifiable Scoring Primitives:** All scoring primitives are cryptographically provable.
+Risk scores, behavioral signatures, and threat assessments can be verified on-chain without revealing proprietary methodology.
 See `nemesis/on_chain_receipt/` for implementation.

 ---